 You may itemize your deductions for Kentucky even if you do not itemize for federal purposes.
-Generally, if your deductions exceed \$2,690, it will benefit you to itemize.
-If you do not itemize, you may elect to take the standard deduction of \$2,690.
+Amounts entered on Schedule A should be total deductions for the taxable period.
+These amounts are prorated on Form 740-NP, page 1.
+If you do not itemize, you may elect to take a standard deduction of \$2,980 and it does not have to be prorated.

-Special Rules for Married Couples-If one spouse itemizes deductions, the other must also itemize.
-Married couples filing a joint federal return and who wish to file separate returns or a combined return for Kentucky may: (a) file separate Schedules A showing the specific deductions claimed by each, or (b) file one Schedule A and divide the total deductions between them based on the percentage of each spouse's income to total income.
+Special Rules for Married Couples-If one spouse itemizes deductions, the other must itemize.
+Married couples filing a joint federal return and who wish to file separate returns for Kentucky may: (a) file separate Schedules A showing the specific deductions claimed by each; (b) file a joint Schedule A, divide the total deductions between them based on the percentage of each spouse's income to total income, and enclose a copy with each return; or (c) each spouse may claim the standard deduction of \$2,980.